tonygravell/weekly-status-report/README.md

-This repository contains a basic setup for an Express server using Handlebars as the template engine.
-It provides a way to update sendgrid templates using VSCode, which makes it easier to read and maintain in the future.
+### This repository contains a basic setup for an Express server using Handlebars as the template engine.<br><br>It provides a way to update sendgrid templates using VSCode, making it easier to read and maintain.<br><br>

-Getting Started

-Follow these steps to set up and run the Express server:
+**Follow these steps to set up and run the Express server:**

 1. Clone the Repository:
    git clone https://github.com/your-username/your-handlebars-repo.git